Fancy goldfish (the ones with short bodies and double tails) reach 6 to 8 inches, so 10 to 20 gallons per fish is the rule of thumb.

 Bad water = sick fish.

 Using tap water?
 Don’t forget a water conditioner to get out the chlorine and other nasty chemicals.
-Prime gets rid of both – and ammonia to boot.
+This water conditioner brand called Prime gets rid of both – and detoxifies ammonia to boot, which is very useful during cycling.
+But how do you know if the water has toxins in it?

 You could watch as your goldies start dropping like flies…